Gas and Oil Reliability Engineering

 Table of Contents

-- 1.3.
-Goodness of Fit Methods: How to Define PDF Parameters and Choose PDF that Fits Better in Failures Data
+1.3 How to define PDF parameters and choose which PDF fits better with the failure data

-- 1.4.
-How Reliable is Reliability: Confidence Bound Will Tell You About !!!
+1.4 How Reliable is the Reliability: The Confidence bound will tell you

 Chapter 3.
 Reliability and Maintenance